Pan Am Flight 103: Compassionate release and controversy

-Abu Agila Mohammad Mas'ud Kheir Al-Marimi
+2020 indictment

-In 2020, US authorities indicted Libyan national, Abu Agila Mohammad Mas'ud Kheir Al-Marimi, for participating in the bombing.
+In 2020, US authorities indicted Libyan national Abu Agila Mohammad Mas'ud Kheir Al-Marimi for participating in the bombing.
 In December 2022, the United States government obtained custody of 71-year-old Mas'ud.

 According to The New York Times, Mas'ud was born in Tunisia in 1951, before he became a citizen of Libya as a child after he moved to Tripoli, Libya.
 Beginning at the age of 22 in 1973, he began working with bombs for the Libyan intelligence service for the next 38 years.
-Shortly after finishing his longtime run at the job, Mas'ud was arrested and imprisoned in Misurata, Libya before being moved to Al-Hadba prison in Tripoli, which happened shortly after the fall of Colonel el-Qaddafi in 2011.
+Shortly after finishing his longtime run at the job, Mas'ud was arrested and imprisoned in Misurata, Libya before being moved to Al-Hadba prison in Tripoli, which happened shortly after the fall of Gaddafi in 2011.

 After the United States government obtained custody of Mas'ud, heads of the Defense and Foreign Affairs Committees of the Libyan Parliament, Talal al-Mihoub and Youssef al-Aqouri, demanded an urgent investigation into the extradition of Mas'ud, calling it a blatant violation of national sovereignty and an infringement of the rights of the Libyan citizen.
 They stressed that the case file had been completely closed politically and legally, according to the text of the agreement signed between the United States and Libya in 2003.